1 MILLION TRANSLATED LEGAL TERMS FROM 100 JURISDICTIONS WORLDWIDE

-There is no global standard for translating legal terminology
+– building a global system for translating legal terminology

-TransLegal is in partnership with dozens of leading universities around the world to bring certainty, transparency and accountability to both human and machine translation of legal terminology by connecting the world’s legal languages in one human-curated, multilingual database.
+TransLegal is partnering with dozens of leading universities around the world to bring quality, certainty, transparency and accountability to both human and machine translation in the legal domain, by connecting the world’s legal languages in a single, human-curated, multilingual and multi-jurisdictional database.

 Our projects